thosgood/this-weeks-finds/markdown/151-200/week174.md

 Just read the stripes down!

-A more geometrical way to say the same thing is to call hom(a,a) the category of \"simplices\", usually denoted Δ. Here the object
+A more geometrical way to say the same thing is to call hom(a,a) the category of "simplices", usually denoted Δ. Here the object

                              |---n+1 of them---|
                               LRLR..........LRLR

-corresponds to the n-simplex, and these morphisms:
+corresponds to the $n$-simplex, and these morphisms:

                                      -i.LRLR-->
                      --i.LR->        -LR.i.LR->